 Tigray Rock Hewn Churches

 There are hundreds of rock hewn churches over the mountains of Tigray.
-The rock hewn churches are found in sand stone escarpments; stone built villages and cave churches in Gheralta, Timben, Hawezien, Atsibidera, Genta Afeshum, and Wukro and in many other places scattered unevenly.
-They vary from their modifications that roughly hewn out, beautifully elaborate wall murals and they are hidden in valleys, cliff faces and indeed, mountaintops.
+The rock hewn churches are found in sand stone escarpments; and in the surrounding of stone built villages and cave churches in Gheralta, Timben, Hawezien, Atsibidera, Genta Afeshum, and Wukro and in many other places.
+They vary from their modifications of roughly hewn out, beautifully elaborate wall murals and they are hidden in valleys, cliff faces and, mountaintops.

-They are predates Lalibela to 4th c even more.
-The town of Hawizen is a base exploring these churches to any direction.
-Some of these churches are found in scenery of mountains, difficult ascent; others are famous for their stone workmanship, ancient paintings and manuscripts.
+They predates Lalibela to 4th century even more.
+The town of Hawizen is the base in exploring these churches in any direction.
+Some of these churches are found in mountains areas, difficult for ascent; and others are famous for their stone workmanship, ancient paintings and manuscripts.

-The most numerous clusters of churches, carved into the rocky face of the mountains in the Gerhalta area, which lies to the south of Hawizen.
+The most numerous clusters of churches, carved into the rocky face of the mountains are found in the Gerhalta area, that lies to the south of Hawizen.
 Such great churches as Abuna Yemata, Mariam Korkor, Daniel Korkor, Debre Tsion, Yohannes Maequddi, Abraha Atsebha, Abuna Gebre Michael, and Silasse Degum are in the very heart of this cliff.
-This group includes some of the most stunningly situated churches anywhere in Ethiopia.

-Yeha is situated 50km drive from east of Axum.
-It is another historic places adorned with an attractive rock pillars and buildings.
-The temple of Yeha is the oldest standing structure in Ethiopia and was the largest pre- Christian Temple.
-It was ancient capital of Sabeans where the founder of Axumite kingdom (in the pre- Axumite time).
-It was once a place where great civilizations dominated.
+Yeha is situated 50km drive east of Axum.
+It is another historic place adorned with attractive rock pillars and buildings.
+The temple of Yeha is the oldest standing structure in Ethiopia and is the largest pre- Christian Temple.
+It was ancient capital of Sabeans the founder of Axumite kingdom and it was once a place where great civilizations flourished.

-Yeha is constructed by the huge stone without the use of Mortal.
-This is a tower built in Sabean style and dated back 500B.C some prevails more with one side of its walls in ruin, is still intact and testifies to the advanced level of the people of those times.
+Yeha is constructed of the huge stone without the use of Mortar.
+This is a tower built in Sabean style dating back 500B.C and prevails with one side of its wall in ruin, testifies to the advanced level of craftsmanship of the people of those times.

-The imposing ruins of Yeha temple is rectangular edifice.
-Though it is roofless and upper storey’s the ruins stand some twelve meters in height.
-The outer face edge and corners are superbly dressed with great precision in reflection of limestone as evening falls and the sun setting.
+The standing ruins of Yeha temple is a rectangular edifice with roofless upper storey’s of some twelve meters in height.
+The outer face and has a special attraction of limestone beauty with sun set and evenings.

-Being unofficial “eighth wonder of the world” Lalibela hosts the world’s most unique outstanding sacred sites: eleven rock hewn churches, each carved entirely out of a single block of granite with its roof at ground level.
+Being an official “eighth wonder of the world” Lalibela hosts the world’s most unique outstanding sacred sites: eleven rock hewn churches, each carved entirely out of a single block of granite with its roof at ground level.
 They lie between the east and west of river Jordan.
-The churches entirely separated from the surrounding rock by deep trenches as they are excavated.
+The churches are entirely separated from the surrounding rock by deep trenches.

-Religious ritual is central to the life of the town, especially crowds of singing and dancing priests during Ethiopian Christmas and Epiphany.
-These extraordinary religious art and rock architecture gives the town of lalibela a distinctively timeless, almost Biblical atmosphere.
+Religious ritual is central to the everyday life of the town, especially when crowds of singing and dancing priests celebrate Ethiopian Christmas and Epiphany.
+These extraordinary religious ceremony and rock architecture gives the town of Lalibela a distinctively timeless, Biblical atmosphere.

 Debre Damo Monastery

 Debre Damo Monastery is found on the isolated flat topped mountain in northern part of Tigray some 85km east of Axum.
-It is the oldest existing a 6th c and the 1st monastery in Ethiopia.
-The mountain is steeply raising plateau of rectangular shape, about 1000 by 400 meters in dimension.
+It is the oldest existing 6th century and the 1st monastery in Ethiopia.
+Located on steeply raising mountain top of rectangular shape, about 1000 by 400 meters in dimension.

-The monastery built in Axumite style with curved wood panels, painted ceilings and walls dedicated to Saint (Abune) Aregawi one of Nine Saints” who came to Ethiopia from Syria to spread Christianity.
-After that the history of Debre Damo is related with Saint Aregawi who settled on the top of mountain.
+The monastery built in Axumite style, with curved wood panels, painted ceilings and walls is dedicated to Saint (Abune) Aregawi, one of Nine Saints” who came to Ethiopia from Syria to spread Christianity.

 The Monastery is known for its magnificent view and extensive collections of priceless manuscripts.
-The monastery is only accessible by climbing up by a rope, which is made of “plaited leather”, lowered from the cliffs, which visitors tie around their waist and are then pulled up by a monk at the top of the cliffs.
-It is only accessible to men and male animals.
+The monastery is only accessible by climbing up using rope, made of “plaited leather”, lowered from the top of the cliffs.
+Visitors tie their rope around their waist and are then pulled up by a monk at the top of the cliffs.
+It is only permissible to men and male animals.

 Gonder was the 17th century capital of Ethiopia during the reign of Emperor Fasilades.
-It was emerged the largest permanent capital of Ethiopia next to Axum and Lalibela.
-It was an important the nerve centre of administrative, commercial, cultural and religious until the middle of nineteenth century.
+It emerged as the largest permanent capital of Ethiopia next to Axum and Lalibela.
+It was an important nerve center of administrative, commercial, cultural and religious activities until the middle of nineteenth century.

-During period of Gondarine the city is flourished as the metropolis of art, music and learning; have subsequently marked Ethiopian architecture in a long –lasting manner.
+During their period the city flourished as the metropolis of art, music and learning; and subsequently marked Ethiopian architecture in a long –lasting manner.

-That picturesque in the Royal Enclosure, from which the Emperors once reigned.
-The most famous buildings in the city lie in the Royal Enclosure, which include Fasilades castle, Iyasu’s palace, Dawit Hall, a banqueting hall, stables, Mentewab’s castle, a chancellery, and library.
-Near the city lies Fasilades’ bath (a place of where the annual ceremony of Epiphany (Timket) conducted), Debre Birhan Selassie church, the Qusquam complex and the eighteenth century Ras Mikael Sehul’s Palace are other attractions.
+Those picturesque castles in the Royal Enclosure are from when the Emperors once reigned.
+The most famous buildings in the city lie in the Royal Enclosure, which include Fasilades castle, Iyasu’s palace, Dawit Hall, a banqueting hall, stables, Mentewab’s castle, a chancellery, and a library.
+Near the city lies Fasilades’ bath (a place where the annual ceremony of Epiphany (Timket is conducted), Debre Birhan Selassie church, the Qusquam complex and the eighteenth century Ras Mikael Sehul’s Palace are other attractions.

-Gondar nowadays one of the world heritage site of Ethiopia and well charming touristic city that you can taste the impressive medieval art, music and culture that still intact with them.
+Gondar nowadays is one of the world heritage site of Ethiopia and charming touristic city where one can witness the impressive medieval art, music and culture still intact.

-The city of Harar is an ancient and Islamic holy place since 1520 and found 528km east of Addis Ababa.
-The city is famous for its ancient building, great walls and as centre of learning Muslim scholarship.
-That leads to be strong Muslim sultanate came into power.
+The city of Harar is an ancient and Islamic holy place since 1520 and is located 528km east of Addis Ababa.
+The city is famous for its ancient buildings, great walls and as the center of learning Muslim scholarship whose products came to rule the strong Muslim sultanate.
 Harar has been ruled by seventy two successive Imams since its formation.

 In this walled and old town, more than 90 mosques are built and are still service active.
-And with all its uniqueness, the town is known by locals as “Jegol”, a name everybody notices.
-Because of this UNSECO registered the city as the world heritage.
+With all its uniqueness, the town is known by locals as “Jegol”.
+As such UNSECO has registered the city as a world heritage.